popeindustries/nodeconf-oslo-2016/README.md

 That's wonderful for us as developers, but it's also CRAP for our users (remembering of course that CRAP is awesome).

-By representing state as URLs, and by using anchor tags to link between sections, disabling JavaScript, or using a low end device that doesn't pass our mustard test, just works
+By representing state as URLs, and by using anchor tags to link between sections, disabling JavaScript, or using a device that doesn't pass our mustard test, just works

 <!-- ### caveats
 Of course, it's not *all* sunsets and rainbows